HEALTH

 Fund-raising event – On-line Auction – April 30th…..
 Success – we have our x-ray machine!

-We are delighted to share that our on-line auction raised £15,110 and will go towards a digital x-ray machine for the new Siddhasthali Rural Community Hospital in Hetauda.
-We had 16 auction lots, including the
+We are delighted to share that our on-line auction raised £15,110 and will go towards a digital x-ray machine for the new Siddhasthali Rural Community

 Thank you so much for your wonderful support throughout 2022